 4. Police officers

 It’s no surprise that police officers have a high ranking on this list, considering the physical, mental, and emotional stress they endure.
 They put their lives at risk on a near daily basis in order to keep their communities safe, while some professionals don’t even think about getting injured on the job as a possibility.
-These are the 8 silent ways a horrible job can hurt your health.

 3. Airplane pilot